crdcamp/HindSite/README.md

 - The more you spin (the larger the population), the less the variance.
 The casino, of course, likes the odds of the larger sample size.
 - The more spins we do, the closer to 0 we get, and the less variance there is.

-This is that good old concept of the **Law of Large Numbers**
+This is that good old concept of the **Law of Large Numbers**.
+While this still isn't any sort of breakthrough or epiphany, it does strongly tie into Taleb's points.

 ### The Law of Large Numbers

-In repeated independent tests with the same actual probability _p_ of a particular outcome in each test, the chance that the fraction of times that outcome occurs differs from _p_ converges to 0 as the number of trials goes to infinity.
+"In repeated independent tests with the same actual probability _p_ of a particular outcome in each test, the chance that the fraction of times that outcome occurs differs from _p_ converges to 0 as the number of trials goes to infinity."

-Again, another pretty simple and well known concept, but the roulette code was fun to follow along with.
+Again, another pretty simple and well known concept, but the roulette code was fun to follow along with anyway.
 It's also time to grow up and start using OOP a lot more.
-This will greatly improve your code.
+This will greatly improve my code.

+### The Gambler's Fallacy and it's Ties to Taleb

+The lecture I've been referencing also brings up some notable points that remind me of Taleb's book.
+As Professor Guttag put it, "People somehow believe that if deviations from the expectation occur, they'll be evened out in the future.
+This is simply not true."
+Taleb displayed this with stories of investors "blowing up" over foreign currencies in the 90s.
+The one guy in particular (I forget what Taleb called him) would keep dollar cost averaging into the Ruple thinking that, eventually, his previously successful strategy would show results again.
+He was so caught up in the affirmations of his circle of economists that he ran into a statistical certainty of failure (I'm not sure if Taleb would frown at the "statistical certainty" part of that conclusion, but the idea remains the same still).
+Never marry yourself to an asset, or (more importantly for the application of this project) a trading strategy. **No economic regime is permanent.**

+In the end, this particular investor was "lucky" in the sense that he was **randomly** in the right place at the right time.
+This is why his strategy worked so well, that is, until he "blew up".
+If you play Russian roulette enough times, no matter how many chambers the revolver may have, you will eventually lose.
+This is why we're learning about the Monte Carlo simulation.
+We must be aware of all possible outcomes, not blinded by the strategy that currently works.

+### A Common Confusion - The Gambler's Fallacy vs. Regression to the Mean

+Following the Gambler's Fallacy, Guttag makes an important distinction concerning Regression to the Mean:

+"If somebody's parents are both taller than average, it's likely that the child will be shorter than the parents."

+The same logic applies invesely.
+Essentially, when following an extreme event, the next random event is likely to be less extreme (I wonder what Taleb thinks of this).
+I'll avoid indulging in this idea too much, as this concept becomes foggy and unreliable without a given timeframe (long term vs. short term, and what the distinction between the two even really is).
+I now realize that the time series of my data and what I compare it to is going to be very tricky (and probably somewhat arbitrary) to implement.
+Moreoever, genetic inherence doesn't really involve the consideration of time in this example.
+Let's avoid more confusion and continue with Guttag and the roulette example.

+### Roulette - Regression to the Mean

+Again, following an extreme random event, the next random event is likely to be less extreme.
+If you spin a fair roulette wheel 10 times and get 100% reds, that is an extreme event (1 in 1024 chance).

+The Gambler's Fallacy says that if you spin another 10 times it should "even out".
+You should get less than 10 blacks to make up for the reds.

+Regression to the Mean says that its likely that in the next 10 spins, you will get around 5 reds (a less extreme random event).
+The statistically expected number of reds is around 5, while the Gambler's Fallacy expects less than 10.

+So, if you look at the average of the 20 spins, it will be closer to the expected mean of 50% reds than to the 100% of the first 10 spins.
+This is reillustrating the concept from earlier, where if you spin the roulette wheel a million times the reward converges to $0.

+**The more samples you take, the more likely you will regress to the mean**.
+The result isn't _evening out_, it is _regressing_ towards the statistically expected result.